ploomber/posts/interview-questions-posts/README.md

 Question 3 (Hard):
 Find the age of employees who have been absent for more than 5 hours with an unjustified absence.

+## Day 3

+**Link to interactive notebook** https://tinyurl.com/sql-day3

+Question 1 (Easy):
+What is the average distance from residence to work?

+Question 2 (Medium):
+What is the average absenteeism time for employees with BMI higher than the average BMI

+Question 3 (Hard):
+Which reasons for absence are more frequent for social drinkers than social non-drinkers?